siptrunk/GDAX-Trading-Bot/README.md

 ## Trading strategy

 The trading strategy consists of issuing a large number of low value orders.
-The program continuously monitors the price of bitcoin and issues a market buy order when the price begins to rise above the weighted average of the previous prices.
-Once the buy order is filled, the program issues a limit sell order with a one percent increase over the purchase price.
+The program continuously monitors the price of bitcoin and issues a limit buy order when the price begins to rise above the weighted average of the previous prices.
+Once the buy order is filled, the program issues a limit sell order with a small increase over the purchase price.

 ### The seed

 The seed is the amount of bitcoins that the program will buy and sell continuously to earn euros.
 The greater the seed, the greater the benefit.
 The seed value must be set in the program variable SEED_BTC_AMOUNT.

-It is recommended that the seed does not exceed one hundredth of the amount of bitcoins you can buy.
+It is recommended that the seed does not exceed one twentieth of the amount of bitcoins you can buy.

 Example:

 - If your current euro balance is 1000 euros and the bitcoin price is 10000 euros you can buy 0.1 btc
-- If you can buy 0.1 btc the recommended seed is 0.001 btc
+- If you can buy 0.1 btc the recommended seed is 0.005 btc

 ## Quick guide